warelab/release-notes/test/Genomic Resources---2022-10-10/search-interface---2022-02-10.md

 ### Sequences Tab

-The three kind of sequences on display are: Genomic, Transcript and Peptide.
-CDS and UTRs are color-coded.
+This tab provides quick access to three kind of sequences: Genomic, Transcript and Peptide, where CDS and UTRs are color-coded.

 ![Sequences View](images/sequences_search.png)